Event Viewer Development

 In that case the main goal would still be integration of Event viewer in online reconstruction, as I mentioned in the previous update.

-Updated by Dobbs, Adam over 5 years ago
+Updated by Dobbs, Adam almost 6 years ago

 Sorry for the slow reply to this.
 First up I think your code schema from the first update is excellent, it looks like a good versatile system for the event viewer.
 I suggest making the input modules to the EVExporter inherit from a common base class, to make it easily extensible, and the same for subsequent exporters to the particular viewers themselves.
 I suspect we won't need the optional link from the old event viewer to the HepRep viewer (dotted red line).
 Possibly it would be good to add a director class too, which would coordinate pulling in the data from a ROOT file, or online or wherever, passing it to evexporter, passing the evevent to the particular event viewer interface, etc etc.